Xcraft-Inc/shellcraft.js/README.md

   .command ('foo', 'foo description', options, function (callback, args) {
     /*
      * callback (wizard, function (answers) {})
-     *   Is called in order to return to the prompt (or end if CLI).
+     *   Is called in order to return to the prompt (or exit if CLI).
 The wizard
      *   argument must be used only in order to process an Inquirer definition
      *   in the shell (or the CLI).
 Otherwise you must call the callback without
      *   arguments.